akissoug/seawings_nodes/README.md

 ## Set these parameters in QGC

-Go to Vehicle Configuration > Safety > Tools > Load from file and select the file located in your system which will contain the following:
+Go to Vehicle Configuration > Safety > Tools > Load from file and select the file (IMPORTANT: It should have .params extension) located in your system which will contain the following:

 ```bash
 # Onboard parameters for Vehicle 1